Brian Guy

 Founder and Editor

 To say Brian Guy is hooked on live theatre would be an understatement.
-As of this writing, Brian has subscriptions to at least four theatres in the Seattle area, in addition to seeing numerous shows in New York each season.
-Brian has also performed as an amateur actor in community theatre plays and musicals, and he has enjoyed taking acting classes and vocal lessons to further enhance his appreciation of and respect for this art form.
-“My absolute favorite thing of all of this is just meeting more amazing theatre people, as theatre people are the best.
+Brian attended over 80 shows in 2025, and for the first time, he experienced more shows in New York City than in Seattle.
+Brian has performed as an amateur actor in community theatre plays and musicals, and he has enjoyed taking acting classes and vocal lessons to further enhance his appreciation of and respect for this art form.
+“For me, the shows are actually secondary, as the primary joy is just getting to know more incredible theatre people: actors, directors, producers, general managers, and everyone involved.
 And if I get to spread the word about the joy of live theatre in the process, that’s bonus,” says Brian.

 Going to so many shows has taught Brian a few things about seat selection (hint: it varies by show and by venue) and which shows to prioritize seeing (there are too many to see them all).
-Therefore, Brian is working on a book to share these learnings.
-This book is targeted for publication in early 2026.
-Follow Brian on Instagram, Facebook, and Bluesky to stay updated!
+To share these learnings, Brian has written, Broadway for Beginners: A Tourist’s Guide to Broadway and Off-Broadway in New York City.
+Follow Brian on Instagram and Facebook, to stay updated!